 Regarding real data, quoting Nomura, "combined estimate of several independent estimates is expected to improve the precision of separate estimates" (Nomura, 2008).
 For each method, one could compute the average Ne across subsamples of the same population, ignoring undefined values (negative or infinite), note the maximum and minimum values obtained and keep the number of usable values as a weight.
 Finally, the grand average (across methods) and average minimum and maximum, all weighted by the number of usable values obtained in each method, could be computed.
 For more clarity, a template of this method can be found in the file "TemplateRhipicephalusFstatResNeFiveMethods.xlsx", coming from the analysis of cattle tick populations from New-Caledonia (De Meeûs, Koffi et al., 2010).
 With all data, average Ne≈120 in minimax≈[80, 200].
 When excluding the two most extreme values Ne≈50 in minimax≈[10, 110].
 Using the harmonic mean, as suggested by Nomura (Nomura, 2008), Ne≈20 in minimax=[10, 30].
-Again, simulation studies should help designing what strategy provides the result approaching the most closely the real effective population size of genotyped populations.
+Simulation studies could be used to identify an estimator that more accurately approximates the eigenvalue effective population size of genotyped populations..

 Temporal data are rarely available (but see (Palstra & Ruzzante, 2008)), but when these are, they give access to different estimates, which may be usefully included in the computations of averages and magnitude of variations.

 Undefined Ne may correspond to very big values.
-Thus, ignoring these may lead to more or less strong underestimations.
+Thus, ignoring these may lead to underestimates.
 They may also correspond to the variance of estimate of the parameter used, like FIS, as mentioned above.
 This possible flaw may be attenuated by the use of repeated subsamples and independent loci.
 Waples and Do proposed to include negative Ne as such in the computation of an harmonic mean, with weights proportional to reciprocals of variances (Waples & Do, 2010).
-Nevertheless, on the tick data set, this strategy ended with globally negative (and then unsound) values for these populations (not shown), which are expected to display important population sizes(Koffi, De Meeûs et al., 2006).
+Nevertheless, on the tick data set, this strategy ended with globally negative (and then unsound) values for these populations (not shown), which are expected to display important population sizes (i.e. 120 ≤ Ne ≤ 1200 (Koffi, De Meeûs et al., 2006)).
 As already discussed, this will require a more thorough exploration through simulations of various kinds of populations.

 To conclude, even if the differences with some other equations are not very big, the new approximation proposed here appeared almost perfect and biologically relatively sound, and, wherever it is used for, we suggest to use it instead of the previous and more biased estimates found in the literature.